evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 In order to make this text file into an executeable program, we need to change a characteristic of the program called its permissions.
 This can be done like this:

-`chmod a+x fruit_script`
+`chmod +x fruit_script`

-And you can now try to run the program like this:
+Here the `+x` means that we want to add the ability to execute the program.
+And we can run the program like this:

 `./fruit_script`